Carolyne Kauser-AbbottProvencal RecipesSeasonal MenusTasteWinter in Provence

 • Sprinkle evenly the 1/2 cup of sugar.

-• Cut the remaining 4 tablespoons chilled butter into 1/4-inch dice and dot sprinkle over the tart.
+• Cut the remaining 4 tablespoons of chilled butter into 1/4-inch dice and dot sprinkle over the tart.

 • Bake for 45 minutes, until the pastry is browned and the edges of the apples start to brown.
-The sweetened apple juices may burn in the pan but the tart will be fine!
+The sweetened apple juices may burn in the pan, but the tart will be fine!

 • Loosen the edges of the tart with a spatula and transfer to a board.